Rian1010/Language-Learners-App/README.md

 - Every lesson that a user adds gets included into the option list on the add tasks page and the edit tasks page

 ### Future Features and Unsolved Problems
-I did not manage to allow users to write in seperate paragraphs in whatever they want to insert to add or edit their own lessons, tasks or posts.
-I did not have enough time to work on it, but I am planning to implement that in the future through JavaScript.
+I did not manage to allow users to post seperate paragraphs in the text they want to add or edit on the advanced lessons, task-manager or community page, through a textbox.
+I tried researching about how to implement that functionality, but it very hard to find, so, due to the limited time I have left, I am leaving it as future implementation.

 Something else that I wanted to do was to colour specific words in the lesson boxes of all the lesson pages to make it look a bit like in a code editor.
 Here is the JavaScript code that I tried: